databendlabs/databend/docs/doc/21-load-data/00-stage.md

 ---
-title: Load Data From Databend Stages
+title: Tutorial - Load from an Internal Stage
-sidebar_label: Tutorial - Load from an internal stage
+sidebar_label: Tutorial - Load from an Internal Stage
 description:
   Load data from Databend stages.
 ---

 ![image](../../public/img/load/load-data-from-stage.png)

-### Before You Begin

-* **Databend :** Make sure Databend is running and accessible, see [Deploy Databend With MinIO](../10-deploy/02-deploying-databend.md).
+In this tutorial, you will create an internal stage, stage a sample file, and then load data from the file into Databend with the [COPY INTO](../30-reference/30-sql/10-dml/dml-copy-into-table.md) command.

 ### Step 1.
 Create Stage Object